Christopherdereal/Team-05/README.md

 # Team-05
-Android Task Monitoring System
+Android Task Monitoring System.
-This is application  uses the CodeIgniter framework.
+This application  uses the CodeIgniter framework.
 In this repository included a database dump file as well.
 Just import it via phpmyadmin.